Hessian-based Lagrangian closure theory for passive scalar turbulence: Conclusion

 \emph{(ii) practical aspect} -- In HBLRA, the representative variables to be solved are the Lagrangian correlation function $H$ and response function $G_H$ of the Hessian of the scalar field and the correaltion function $Q$ of the velocity field.
 Regarding the inertial-convective-range analysis, $Q$ had been already obtained in Ref. \cite{Kaneda86}, so $H$ and $G_H$ can be solved without difficulties just like in Sec. \ref{INERTIAL CONVECTIVE}.
 On the other hand, RI-LRA treats the Lagrangian correlation and response functions of the strain field and those ($\Theta$ and $G_\theta$) of the scalar field as its representative variables.
 Although the latter two may be trivially solved for their lack in the memory-fading effect (see Sec. \ref{SCALAR FIELD}), the closure of the former strain statistics has not been achieved yet for mathematical complexities of RI-LRA formalism.
 Instead, the strain statistics are estimated with the help of short-time analysis and DNS data in Ref. \cite{GNK00}.
 Then fundamental assessments (solvability of the closure equations, consistency with demensional analyses, etc.) are yet to be done for RI-LRA before its practical applications.\\

-Fully theoretical analysis of the inertial-convective range has been performed, where the known Kolmogorov-Obukhov-Corrsin scaling has been obtained as the solution of HBLRA.
+The inertial-convective range has been investigated on the basis of HBLRA, where the known Kolmogorov-Obukhov-Corrsin scaling has been obtained as the solution of the theory.
 Our self-consistent approach now derives the Obukhov-Corrsin constant $K_\theta$ reasonably close to DNS and experimental values ranging from 0.6 to 0.9 \cite{Sreeni96, MW98, WCB99, YXS02, WG04, GW15}.
-Whereas we have not yet reached conclusive arguments to decide what is the best choice for representative, our three candidates, i.e. normalized, solenoidal, and traceless Hessians, may have simplest mathematical significance among any possibilities (see Sec. \ref{HESSIAN FIELD}), which helps us to access their physical interpretations in easy-to-understand ways.
-On the other hand, a recent large-scale DNS of Ref. \cite{Ishihara16} suggests that the \emph{true} inertial range, if exists, could be observed at the scale even larger than $100\eta$.
+Whereas we have not yet reached conclusive arguments to decide what is the best choice for representative, our three candidates, i.e. primary, solenoidal, and traceless Hessians, may have simplest mathematical significance among any possibilities (see Sec. \ref{HESSIAN FIELD}), which helps us to access their physical interpretations in easy-to-understand ways.
+In particular, the solenoidal Hessian may be the most suitable choice in properly representing local scalar structure (see discussions in Sec. \ref{HESSIAN FIELD}), and its resultant $K_\theta\approx 0.754$ well agrees with what is obtained by Ref. \cite{GW15} ($K_\theta\approx 0.725$).
+On the other hand, recent large-scale DNS \cite{Ishihara16} suggests that the \emph{true} inertial range, if exists, could be observed at the scale even larger than $100\eta$.
 Thence the true validation of Obukhov-Corrsin theory, which also relies on the classical Kolmogorov scaling, may be postponed until even larger scale DNS in future studies.\\

-Besides the inertial-convective scaling, there are still many aspects to be explored by HBLRA; physics in the inertial-diffusive and viscous-convective ranges where other scaling laws are expected as universal features of high and low P\'{e}clet-number problems subjected to high-Reynolds-number turbulence.
-Not only for simply passive cases, but HBLRA may extend its applicability to more general scalar field subjected to active interactions; buoyancy-driven turbulence, turbulent chemical reaction, and turbulent particle-clustering \cite{AYMY18} may be typical examples where theoretical supports may be even more needed to account for their complex physics.\\\\
+Besides the inertial-convective scaling, there are still many aspects to be explored by HBLRA; physics in the inertial-diffusive and viscous-convective ranges where other scaling laws are expected as universal features of high and low P\'{e}clet-number problems subjected to high-Reynolds-number turbulence \cite{Goto-Kida99}.
+In addition to stationary cases, time-dependent numerical simulations of HBLRA may further explicate dynamical features of scalar turbulence; e.g. passive scalar stirred by decaying turbulence or decay of the scalar itself.
+Not only for simply passive cases, but HBLRA may extend its applicability to more general scalar field subjected to active interactions; buoyancy-driven turbulence, turbulent chemical reaction, and turbulent particle-clustering \cite{AYMY18} may be typical examples where theoretical supports may be even more needed to account for their complex physics.
+We believe these applications in future studies may lead us to more sophisticated understanding of scalar turbulence with the help of true governing law.\\\\

 \textbf{Acknowledgments}